 PayPal and Wise are two of the largest and best-known money services.
-In this post we’ll take a closer look into which one is best in different situations.
+In this post, we’ll take a closer look into which one is best in different situations.

 I started using Wise (was TransferWise) as an alternative to PayPal about 5 years ago.

 But here’s the deal: